eco-translations/eco-translations.github.io/README.md

 # How can I get involve ?

-If you are familiar with github, you can directly submit a pull request, if not you can ask send on  the discord server of Eco the translation or correction you work on, and want to push on https://eco-translations.github.io/
+If you are familiar with github, you can directly submit a pull request, if not you can ask on to Jeremie#7539 on the Eco discord server the translation or correction you worked on, and want to push on https://eco-translations.github.io/

 # How can I check the status of the translations ?